 Pumpans Café is perfect place for lunch, or that great Swedish fika.
 Right in the middle of the Island, the café serves Mediterranean-inspired food from organic ingredients, pizzas, bread and pastries baked with flour from its own stone mill.
 Buy home-made apple juice, coffee from their own roastery, and food sweetened with maple syrup or raw sugar.
 Try their great-tasting organic wines.

 If your tipple is whisky, then Spirit of Hven Backafallsbyn is a must.
-The resort with a four-star hotel, gourmet restaurant and a distillery producing Sweden's premier whisky offers regular tastings (or vodka, or gin).
+The resort with a four-star hotel, restaurant and a distillery producing one of Sweden's premier whisky offers regular tastings (or vodka, or gin).
 The centre offers weekend packages and a wide range of activities around Ven.

 Hven Alpacka offers trekking tours around the island on their 12 alpacas.
 During the trek they’ll tell you more about alpacas, their anatomy, their wool and a history of this interesting species.
 The tour takes around two hours and takes in some stunning scenery around the island of Ven.

 Spend the night (or several) on the island, and choose from cottages, a campsite and different guest houses.
 Camp Ven offers cottages and camp rooms in excellent locations all around the island.
 Their “Glamping” concept is to offer simply furnished accommodation in bunk beds, but with a real roof over your head in beautiful nature.
 If you prefer something a bit more luxurious, they offer “hotel-made beds” or proper hotel rooms at the main facility The House of Hven.
 There’s a restaurant at Strandkrogen that serves great evening meals.